Music as an Expression of Worship

 Excellence in Service of Worship

-Worship calls for both beauty and intention.
-As Psalm 33:3 proclaims, “Sing to the Lord a new song; play skillfully with loud shouts of joy.”
-Excellence in sacred music is not performance for its own sake but an act of reverence.
-Through thoughtful preparation, artistry, and hospitality, music serves the gathered assembly, opens hearts, and draws minds toward the presence of the Holy.
-It is in this spirit that sacred music fulfills its highest purpose: uniting people in awe, gratitude, and love.
+The Church calls for music that is both beautiful and worthy of the sacred mysteries it serves.
+“Sing to the Lord a new song; play skillfully with loud shouts of joy” (Psalm 33:3).
+Excellence in sacred music is an act of stewardship and reverence, not performance for its own sake.
+Through careful preparation, disciplined artistry, and pastoral sensitivity, music supports the full, conscious, and active participation of the faithful.
+In this way, sacred music fulfills its highest purpose: giving glory to God and drawing the Church more deeply into the mystery of divine love.